gauravtiwari/graphql-server-examples/node/README.md

-# Node based frameworks
+# Node based web frameworks

-A set of GraphQL server implementation on popular Node frameworks.
+A set of GraphQL server implementation on popular Node web frameworks.